 Central is now a participating church in the Stephen Ministry program.

-Ellen, Jim, Jeanne, Janice, Marie, Brian, Carol, Beverly, Ruth, Donna, Sandra, and George – pictured with prayer warrior Marilyn; Stephen Leaders Pastor Greg, Judy and Pastor Kelly.
+Stephan Ministers; Ellen, Jim, Jeanne, Janice, Marie, Brian, Carol, Beverly, Ruth, Donna, Sandra, and George – pictured with prayer warrior Marilyn; Stephen Leaders Rev. Greg Kennedy, Rev. Dr. Kelly Jackson Brooks, and Judy.

 If you or anyone you know of could benefit from this caring, confidential, ongoing compassionate and caring ministry, please contact one of the Stephen Leaders – Judy, Kelly or Greg – and you will get the help you are asking for!
 An email sent to firstname.lastname@example.org can be accessed only by one of the Stephan Leaders, assuring total confidentiality.